psimoneau22/leaf-util/README.md

 ```

 ### getLeaves(value: object): [{path: string, value: any}]
-same as getLeaves with a callback fn specified as leaf => leaf
+same as mapLeaves with a callback fn specified as leaf => leaf

 ```javascript
 getLeaves(test) // false